MichalMoudry/garnet-as-win-service/README.md

 ### CacheService
 ### CacheService.TestClient
 ### CacheService.UnitTests
+A F# test project containing service's unit tests.
+This project uses NUnit testing framework and NSubstitute library for mocking.
+Also, this project/library is marked as a friend assembly by **CacheService** project, so **CacheService.UnitTests** is able to see its internal types.

 ## Deployment
 Currently, there is only a manual option for deployment.
 The deployment process